 ⊗ Communicating urban furniture: Kansas City was among the finalists for the 2016 Smart City Challenge offering its residents at city key locations interactive kiosks used to collect and share data.
 The screens are backlit and at a height accessible to people in wheelchairs.
 The terminals are also equipped with audio jacks to allow people with visual impairments to connect headphones.

 ⊗ Humble Lamppost intelligent public lighting: a project competing with the innovation partnership for smart cities and communities.
 The project leaders have thought of a connected floor lamp that broadcasts sound information tailored to the citizens.
 The autonomous device also saves energy and increases the safety of pedestrians nearby.

 The smart city is a vector of innovations in areas related to disability and accessibility.
-New technology and IOT offers new opportunities to empower a growing group of people with specific disabilities.
+New technology and IoT offer new opportunities to empower a growing group of people with specific disabilities.

 Designers of the Smart City, decision-makers, a smart city is an inclusive and accessible city.
-Think about the needs of the most fragile users from the conception by consulting them and universal accessibility of your solutions will be guaranteed!
+Think about the needs of the most fragile users right from the conception by consulting them.
+That’s how your solutions will be universally accessible!

 Designers of the Smart City, decision-makers, a smart city is an inclusive and accessible city.

-Think about the needs of the most fragile users from the conception by consulting them and universal accessibility of your solutions will be guaranteed!
+Think about the needs of the most fragile users right from the conception by consulting them.
+That’s how your solutions will be universally accessible!

 Get the latest news about accessibility and the Smart City.

 We’ve come up with 6 tips to easily communicate with a blind person!
 Thanks to them, you’ll be able to make them feel welcomed!